swirepe/SynchronizedSpeedTest/readme.md

     # number of threads to initialize the pool with
     threads = 32

-    # number of elements in the array, in millions
+    # number of elements in the array, in thousands
     size = 10

     # milliseconds per action, simulating something hard